-GOAL • Our goal at Eagle Pass Independent School District Early College Academy (ECA) is to provide our students (least likely to attend college) with an opportunity to earn 60 semester credit hours or an Associate of Arts Degree while at the same time earning high school diploma with an endorsement and a distinguished level of achievement.
+GOAL Our goal at Eagle Pass Independent School District Early College Academy (ECA) is to provide our students (least likely to attend college) with an opportunity to earn 60 semester credit hours or an Associate of Arts Degree while at the same time earning high school diploma with an endorsement and a distinguished level of achievement.
 RECRUITMENT PROCEDURES Press release in the month of January in order to inform the community of EPISD Early College Academy.
 8th grade orientations at both junior high campuses in order to inform students and answer their questions Orientations will consist of a team of 5 members (HS Head Counselor, JH Head Counselor, CTE Director or designee, and Instructional Services Director) in order to inform all students of the opportunities of Early College program.
 An evening presentation for all parents will be available to obtain Early College Academy program application process and entrance criteria.
 Disseminate Early College Academy criteria at the end of each school year to 6th graders in order to encourage preparation for Early College Academy entry grade requirements.
 Each elementary campus will send the criteria with the final 6th grade report cards.
 Program Requirements flyer should be available during the 8th grade orientations.
 APPLICATION PROCESS One standard application for entrance into the Early College Academy will be utilized.
 The Deputy Superintendent for Curriculum & Instruction or designee will approve the application.
 All Advanced Academic programs will follow a standard timeline for admissions as drafted by the Department of Curriculum and Instruction, with final approval by the Deputy Superintendent for Curriculum & Instruction.
 Expedited proof of residency is required.
 Proof of income is required.
 Application deadline will be within the month of April - date TBA APPICATION REQUIREMENTS Math and English teacher recommendation forms A copy of the current Cumulative Grades Record (WAR 3045).
 A copy of your most current Student Cumulative Attendance record (WAT1095).
-7^a grade STAAR Writing results 7^a & 8^a grade STAAR Reading & Math results Parent(s)/court appointed legal guardian's proof of income (a copy of page 1 of 1040, explanation of benefits letter, etc.) All records, with the exception of the 8^a grade STAAR results, need to be submitted by the application deadline.
+7grade STAAR Writing results 7& 8grade STAAR Reading & Math results Parent(s)/court appointed legal guardian's proof of income (a copy of page 1 of 1040, explanation of benefits letter, etc.) All records, with the exception of the 8grade STAAR results, need to be submitted by the application deadline.
 Applications received after the deadline will not be considered for the primary selection.
+Late applicants verified as eligible will automatically be placed on the waiting list in order received by date and time.